-Foreign currency risk
+(iii) Foreign currency risk

 Foreign exchange risk arises when the Company enters into transactions denominated in a currency other than its functional currency.
-A significant portion of the Company's revenues are denominated in United States dollars ("USD") along with a portion of its purchases.
+A significant portion of the Company's revenues are denominated in United States dollars ("USD") and in Swedish Krona (SEK) along with a portion of its purchases.
 To the extent possible, the Company uses cash received from sales to finance its USD purchases and limit its exposure to foreign currency risk.